AlaaLab/ETAB/docs/data_access.md

 *License:* [Stanford University EchoNet-Dynamic Dataset Research Use Agreement](https://stanfordaimi.azurewebsites.net/datasets/834e1cd1-92f7-4268-9daa-d359198b310a)

 To access the EchoNet-Dynamic dataset, please visit this [Link](https://echonet.github.io/dynamic/), click on the "Accessing Dataset" button in the main menu, and follow the instructions therein.
-The data resides in the Stanford Artificial Intelligence in Medicine and Imaging (AIMI) Center Shared Datasets [Portal](https://stanfordaimi.azurewebsites.net/datasets/834e1cd1-92f7-4268-9daa-d359198b310a), and you must register as an individual user to obtain access to the data.
-Please ensure
+The data resides in the Stanford Artificial Intelligence in Medicine and Imaging (AIMI) Center Shared Datasets [Portal](https://stanfordaimi.azurewebsites.net/datasets/834e1cd1-92f7-4268-9daa-d359198b310a).
+The data folder size is 7.04 GB.
+The downloaded folders should be located in the "echonet" folder according to the directory layout above (or a customized directory specified in config.py).
+The contents of the "echonet" folder should follow the layout below.

 **CAMUS data**